Ads20000/snaps/README.md

 Unfortunately I'm not a developer - I did GCSE Computing (qBASIC, Little Man Computer) and started JavaScript and Python CodeCademy courses but not much other that (I haven't done OOP before, for example).
 I want to try and help Ubuntu anyway by doing what I can for the Snappy project using the instructions on [the Snapcraft website](https://snapcraft.io/) and [the Ubuntu Tutorials website](https://tutorials.ubuntu.com/).

 Snappy packages I'm working on:
-- [Neofetch](https://github.com/dylanaraps/neofetch/) - [GitHub Issue](https://github.com/dylanaraps/neofetch/issues/645) - Missing Model, Theme and Icons in confinement, also need to cut down on stage-packages if possible
+- [Neofetch](https://github.com/dylanaraps/neofetch/) - [GitHub Issue](https://github.com/dylanaraps/neofetch/issues/645) - Missing Model, Theme and Icons in confinement, missing Packages, WM Theme, and GPU more generally.
+Also need to cut down on stage-packages if possible
 - [Flowblade](https://github.com/jliljebl/flowblade) - Didn't work when using Ubuntu 16.10 packages in the Snap, `permission denied` error when trying to pull a Snap built in an Ubuntu 17.04 LXD container.

 Snappy packages I'm keeping an eye on: